v-inmar/jwt-auth-actix-web/README.md

 # Partial Doc - How To Run
-Must have .env file inside root directory that contains.
+Must have .env file inside root directory that contains these example values.
 Change the values as needed.
 ```sh
 SERVER_HOST=0.0.0.0
 SERVER_PORT=5000